-After reviewing the data presented by the pharmaceutical company, we recommend that the HSE consider not providing this medicine unless the HSE can agree a suitable price reduction with the pharmaceutical company.
+After reviewing the data presented by the pharmaceutical company for faricimab, we concluded that the HSE consider not providing this medicine unless the HSE can agree a suitable price reduction with the pharmaceutical company.
 This is because we believe the medicine may work as well or better than other ways to manage this condition.
-However, the price of the medicine is too high compared with other ways to manage this condition, and we believe that the medicine is poor value for money.
-The HSE considers a number of factors along with our recommendation when deciding whether to provide this medicine.
-These factors are listed in the Health (Pricing and Supply of Medical Goods) Act 2013.
+However, the price of the medicine is too high compared with other ways to manage this condition, and we believe that the medicine is very poor value for money.